Jump to

 Close this sitemap pop-up window Go to top

-By placing those four building blocks into ever longer and varied sequences into a DNA molecule, all living things on earth are defined
+All living things on earth are defined, by placing those four building blocks into ever longer and varied sequences into a DNA molecule

 Return to top